 For design and development of any food processing machinery/device the knowledge of engineering properties of food materials plays an important role (Kabas et al., 2006).
 The following engineering properties of egg were considered for development of hand operated egg shell breaker with strainer.

 2.1.1.
-Determination of the shape index
+Shape index

 The shape index was calculated by the length and width of the egg dimensions.
 The egg length and width were measured using digital measuring Vernier calipers (mm), proposed (Anderson et al., 2004; Narushin et al., 2004).